Animations

 The trick behind animation is to move your turtle independently from a running program.
 The easiest way to move a turtle is to let it advance, then wait for a little while, and repeat everything over and over again:

 If you run this code, the turtle starts moving, and stops only when you click the Stop button.
 Easy enough, but what if you need to move more than one turtle at a time?
-Then things become really complicated really quickly.
+Then things become really complicated very quickly.

 SETVELOCITY